 Equipment, consisting of a drill rig and related equipment, is depreciated straight line over its expected useful life of three exploration seasons.
-The equipment was used during the current year and one season's depreciation was taken.
+The final season's depreciation was taken in the current year.

 Flow-through shares

 Under Canadian income tax legislation, a company is permitted to issue flow-through shares whereby the company agrees to incur qualifying expenditures and renounce the related income tax deductions to the investors.
 For accounting purposes, the proceeds from issuance of these shares are allocated between the offering of shares and the sale of tax benefits.
 The allocation is made based on the difference between the quoted price of the existing shares and the amount the investor pays for the flow-through shares.
 A liability is recognized for this difference.
 The liability is reduced and the reduction of premium liability is recorded in the consolidated statement of operations and comprehensive loss on a pro-rata basis based on the corresponding eligible expenditures that have been incurred.